Art Fairs

 Some of the artists featured in this year’s Unlimited also have Asian heritage, such as the Shanghai-born Lu Yang, presented by Société, and the New York-based Canadian artist Dominique Fung, who has ancestry in Hong Kong and Shanghai.
 Her ambitious project A Tale of Ancestral Memories (2023) is presented by Massimo de Carlo in the fair’s Unlimited section for large-scale works.

 Yet even with more Asian galleries and artists participating, the presence of Asian collectors has noticeably dwindled at the fair.
 Fewer Chinese and Korean collectors were spotted roaming the fairground compared to the previous years.
-However, there were sightings of Japanese collectors, including the investor Kankuro Ueshima, who opened his own museum in 2022 and is returning to Basel for a second year in a row.
+However, there were sightings of Japanese collectors, including the investor Kankuro Ueshima, who started building his collection in 2022 and is opening his museum in Tokyo this month, returned to Basel for a second year in a row.

 Nevertheless, the addition of more Asian galleries extends to the other fairs that run during the week.
 At Liste, which has 91 exhibitors and focuses on emerging art, about a dozen dealers from Asia are participating, including newcomers P21 and Cylinder from Seoul and Tokyo’s Yutaka Kikutake.